Get a list of users with personal data search user.search

 • extranet — extranet user

-Or FIND — the field that will search in all listed fields.
+Or FIND — a field that will be searched for in all listed fields.

 The method can work either with filtering using the FIND key or with all other fields.
-You cannot use FIND and any other field simultaneously.
+It is not possible to use FIND and any other field simultaneously.

 sort